 A: Basic electronic switches with fixed setpoints require no programming—simply wire the alarm outputs.
 Advanced transmitters with field-programmable setpoints typically use DIP switches or button sequences (no software required).
 Building automation integration via MODBUS/BACnet requires configuration but follows standard protocols that most BAS contractors handle routinely.

-Q: Why choose SUCO ESI over cheaper alternatives from online suppliers?
+Q: Why choose SUCO ESI North America over cheaper alternatives from online suppliers?

 A: The initial cost difference ($50-$150) becomes insignificant compared to failure costs ($2,500+ compressor replacement, $5,000+ daily downtime).
 SUCO ESI provides: (1) 80+ years proven German engineering, (2) Silicon-on-Sapphire technology with superior long-term stability, (3) comprehensive North American technical support, (4) proper certifications (UL, CSA, ATEX), and (5) full warranty backing.
 Additionally, counterfeit pressure switches from unauthorized sources create liability exposure for contractors and facility owners.